AbdelrhmanShehab/Food-Website/README.md

 # Food-website
-Website project using HTML, CSS and JS
+Website contain 4 pages about food ordering using HTML, CSS and JS with sidebar, menu and animation.

 # Application run
 [Food-website-run](https://abdelrhmaan17.github.io/Food-website/)